 Look, we’re not going to send you to Edinburgh any more than we have to, but come on… it’s Paddington!
 The beloved bear is causing mischief at beautiful Dalkeith Country Park, and with jars of delicious marmalade waiting to be devoured, Paddington is nowhere to be found.
 Cue you and the little ones, who’ll need to embark on an exciting journey around the grounds to find Paddington and save the day!
 With storytelling, puppetry, and live performances, it’s an utterly charming day out for all.
 You can find out more here.

-7. Get bowled over by this new space age-themed rooftop bar and disco bowling alley
+5. Get bowled over by a space age-themed rooftop bar and bowling alley

-One of the latest hotels to open in the city, YOTEL Glasgow, on Argyle Street houses a new disco bowling alley, Vega, as well as a rooftop bar.
-Named after one of the brightest stars in the universe, the venue boasts views of the city and an interior inspired by Glasgow’s music scene and British pop culture with a ‘space-age’ vibe.
-Now open, the bowling alley on the top floor of YOTEL is located opposite Glasgow Central station and has four lanes featuring lane projections.
+Spare some time to check out Vega, the seventh-floor bar and bowling alley at city centre hotel YOTEL.
+Named after one of the brightest stars in the universe, the venue boasts views of the city and an interior inspired by Glasgow’s music scene and British pop culture with a ‘space-age’ vibe – and four lanes with some seriously groovy projections.

 In Glasgow city centre you can find huge murals adorning some of it’s buildings, some so colourful that they could brighten up anyone’s day come rain or shine.
 You can explore the murals, which help to support local artists, and learn more about the inspiration behind them on a Street Art Tour led by knowledgeable locals.
 Or if you fancy going solo, there is a self-guided tour from City Centre Mural Trail, where you can find a downloadable map or listen to a new audio map.